 Ireland offers some of the highest quality artisan products made with a true craftsmanship that you’ll only find on the Emerald Isle.
 Popular souvenir gifts include warm, naturally dyed blankets and traditional tweeds from Donegal, knitwear from Connemara, and organic seaweed beauty products from Sligo.

-If you love theatre, then be sure to see a show at the Abbey Theatre, the National Theatre of Ireland.
+If you love theater, then be sure to see a show at the Abbey Theatre, the National Theater of Ireland.
 The Abbey is famous for producing a variety of Irish and international productions.
-The aim of the theatre is to nurture and promote new Irish writers and artists.
+The aim of the theater is to nurture and promote new Irish writers and artists.